Rahulpippalla/dmo_flight_conversion/README.md

 Choose `save` and write the changes to a transport.

-To be able to import /DMO/ objects into your system, set the system change option.
+To be able to import Z objects into your system, set the system change option.
 Proceed as follows:
 1. Go to  <em>Transport Organizer Tools</em> (transaction `SE03`)
 2. Go to <em>Administration</em> and start the program `Set System Change Option`.
-3. In the table <em>Namespace/Name Range</em> table search for the <em>/DMO/</em> namespace.
+3. In the table <em>Namespace/Name Range</em> table search for the <em>Z</em> namespace.
 4. In the column <em>Modifiable</em> change the entry to `Modifiable`.
 5. Save the settings.